Cloud Tiering is Coming of Age for Clinical Files

 Read the Whitepaper: How to Manage Medical Imaging Data Growth Costs

-Cloud Tiering for Dear Life
+Cloud Tiering in Healthcare for Dear Life

 Healthcare professionals depend upon accurate, timely data to make the best decisions; the loss of important patient data can have dire consequences.
 Keeping these large files safe and readily available could be a matter of life or death for a patient with a serious illness.

 One of the storage managers interviewed in the SIIM webinar noted that a TCO study projected savings of 65% from moving pathology images that are 90 days or older from the on-premises HCI and NAS arrays to a third tier on Google Cloud Object Storage.
 That’s compelling evidence to consider a new unstructured data management strategy.

 In this particular case, the organization is scanning 1TB of pathology slides per day; they remain on the Tier 1 HCI storage for three days, after which they are moved to the Tier 2 NAS device.
 Using Komprise, the post-90 day old slides are automatically tiered to Google Cloud storage, and once there, move between two tiers based on age.

 “The Komprise transparent move technology (TMT) hides the location from technicians,” the storage manager said.
 “They don’t even notice it’s coming from the cloud.”

 Since these older images stored in the cloud are accessed so rarely, the cloud egress fees to bring them back to the on-premises digital pathology solution have been minimal.
 Komprise pulls the slides back to the Tier 2 storage for rehydration and afterward they are deleted since there’s a copy in the cloud.

 Using Komprise for Medical Imaging Cloud Tiering and Cloud Data Management